noncent/instagram-data-scraper/README.md

     - No Of Likes by Hashtags
     - No Of Comments by Hashtag
     - Top 10 Posts, Comments and Likes by Hashtag
-    - Keyword summery, how many times a word used in Posts
+    - Keyword summary, how many times a word used in Posts

 ---